 Is Acupuncture safe?

-Serious complications, such as infections or damage to tissue, can happen, but are rare.
-Just make sure your acupuncturist is fully qualified and that they use disposable needles at every treatment session.
+Make sure your acupuncturist is fully qualified and that they use disposable needles at every treatment session.

 - Acupuncture Association of Chartered Physiotherapists